 Audible vs Storytel

-Audible and Storytel are leading audiobook subscription services with different geographic strengths and pricing models.
-Audible dominates in North America with the largest catalog, while Storytel offers competitive pricing and strong family plan options in Europe and select other regions.
+Audible and Storytel are competing audiobook subscription services with different pricing models and geographic availability.
+Audible dominates in catalog size and features, while Storytel offers competitive pricing and a strong presence in Northern Europe and Asia.

 Audible